Ninjdai1/letsdo-addon-structures/README.md

 * Meadow barn - find it in meadows biomes
 * Illager camp - located in meadow forests
 * Vinery structure - find it in plains, it has a chance to generate with a grape field or an orchard !
+* Nether vineries ruins - ruins of ancient vineries can be found in crimson and warped forests.

 LDA: Structures is only required server-side (client-side is needed for singleplayer), as it only builds upon content already provided by the Let's Do mods.